Perivel/domeniere.js/src/repository/README.md

 # Repository
 A repository encapsulates logic partaining to querying and retrieving data, and in some cases, logic to retrieve certain summary information.
-Repositories are often used as an abstraction between the application logic and data persistance capabilities.
+Repositories are used as an abstraction between the application logic and data persistance capabilities.
 Repositories are defined within the domain layer and implemented in the infrastructure layer.
 There is usually a 1-to-1 relationship between Aggregates and Repositories, where for every aggregate in the domain, there is one corresponding repository.

 ## Defining a Repository
 To define a repository, we override the `Repository` class.